 After a dementia diagnosis, many families have questions about legal or financial planning.
-We reached out to Kurt Winter, Attorney at Law, to get his advice on how to best approach this task.
+We reached out to Kurt Winter, an attorney at law in Pennsylvania who has been practicing family law for 25 years, to get his advice.

 Q: “After someone or their loved one receives an Alzheimer’s diagnosis, what kinds of issues should they contact an attorney about?”

 A: They should make sure that they have the appropriate legal documents to nominate someone, or some people, to be powers of attorney.
 There’s two types of powers of attorney for people.
 One is durable powers of attorney, which allows the person to make any business decisions, or sign any contracts and deal with any insurance companies.
 It depends on the wording, but it’s pretty inclusive of anything that would be required by the person who is incapacitated or is going to be incapacitated.
 So, as long as the doctor hasn’t declared that person incapacitated, if they understand, they can sign the power of attorney that would grant that power to another person.

 The other type is healthcare power of attorney, and the way I do them, and that a lot of attorneys do them, is that you have a living will component to the healthcare power of attorney, where you declare what life-saving measures you would want if you were declared to be terminally ill.
 The other part is to nominate someone to make medical decisions for you, in case you cannot make decisions for yourself.
 These powers of attorneys don’t kick in until you are unable to make decisions on your own, but what that does for the person is that they’re able to give that power to either a family member or close friend and it is recognized by the law that they can make decisions for you.
 If you do not have one and you’ve been judged to be incompetent, you have to go through guardianship proceedings, which involve direct court action and a judge’s approval, and people would have to be petitioning for guardianship, and it’s expensive.

 Q: “How much would petitioning for guardianship cost?”